kanatti/kissanime-download/README.md

 ## kissanime-download
 Downloads animes from the website [kissanime](http://kissanime.to).
 If by any chance the script is interrupted before it completes downloading all episodes, running it again will continue from where it left off.
+If you are using a unix system, you can use threaded-download which will downloaded multiple files at the same time, ensuring faster download.

 ### Dependencies
 1. [Python 3](https://www.python.org/)